 The only way your book gets written is by you writing.
 Obvious, yes, but many writers will do practically anything to avoid putting their butt in the chair and staring at a blank screen.
 The solution is simple: make writing appointments non-negotiable and set an intention for each one.
 Each time you sit down to write, state what you will work on and do that.
 Just that small part.
 And then do the next small part.
 As Anne Lamott famously wrote, “Just take it bird by bird.”

 Even better, find a writing buddy/accountability partner.
 Schedule regular writing dates (in person or over a video-conferencing platform like Zoom).
 Verbalize your intention before you start writing and then check-in with each other after your time is up.
 Rinse and repeat.

 Butt in chair.
 There’s no other way.

 Your story matters and needs to be shared with the world.
-To be one of the few who actually write the book that’s in their head, you need to narrow your book’s focus, get your butt in the chair and write, seek out writing community, and find support, professional or otherwise.
+To be one of the few people who actually write the book that’s in their head, you need to narrow your book’s focus, get your butt in the chair and write, seek out writing community, and find support, professional or otherwise.
 Being a “real writer” simply means being someone who writes.
 You can do this!
-The world needs the book that’s been inside your head.
+The world needs the book that’s been inside your head and inside your heart.

 Next week: We'll dig into specific ways you can implement Step 1: Narrow Your Focus.